billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 13. If this was successfull you will be able to see metrics via the Technologies tab, look out for one called CustomPluginTechnology

-# Phase 2 - Update the plugin
+# Phase 2 - Updating the plugin

 As you can probably notice, this plugin is not complete.
 There is a mixture of names relating to stocks, and names with default values.
 In this next phase we will be reviewing the python, and editing the JSON.
 You should create a backup of the files which are are working before making the following changes.